Dry skin is an annoyance for anybody, and it can also affect our pets. If…

 This is a fast-growing flowering plant commonly found in North America.
 Traditionally, the roots and leaves of the herbs have served as effective blood purifiers.
 It works well with treating skin conditions in dogs.

 Herbalists use it to effectively treat skin conditions, but it’s also a great anti-itch for dogs.
 To use this as an application just add 1 tablespoon of Yellow Dock to 2 cups of boiling water.
 Remove from heat and allow time to cool.
 Once cool strain out any solids.
 Apply to your dog after a wash or rinse.
 Do not rinse out.

 Vitamin E Oil

-Feeding your pup a tablespoon of yogurt twice a day can help boost the immune system.
+Who knew that you can use yogurt as an effective anti-itch remedy for dogs?
+Feeding your pup a tablespoon of yogurt twice a day can help stop the itchiness and boost the immune system.
 It can rid the body of excessive yeast to prevent yeast infections and help the digestive system.
 Make sure the yogurt you’re feeding your dog is plain and/or probiotic.
-You don’t want them getting sick from any extra sugars and additives.
+You don’t want them to get sick from any extra sugars and additives like xylitol.

 The health benefits of olive oil are well-known, and you probably have it in your kitchen cabinet.
 Why not, garnish the dog’s treat with one tablespoon (for a 30-pound dog) of the oil, twice a week.
 Its collection of antioxidants and vitamins will help preserve a vibrant coat both thick and shiny.
 Which makes another natural anti-itch for dogs.